bccp/runtests/README.md

     # MPI
     python runtests-mpi.py --single --pdb

-2. Launchging a shell with the module ready to be imported
+2. Launchging a shell with the module ready to be imported.
+The shell will start in an empty directory where runtests would have ran the tests.

     python runtests.py --shell

-## Caveats
+## Fun fact / Caveats

-Testing runtests itself requires an installed version of runtests.
+1. Testing runtests itself requires an installed version of runtests.
 This is because the example scripts we use for testing runtests, refuses to import from the source code directory.